SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 Setting up the import of BitBucket Server repositories into SonarQube allows you to easily create SonarQube projects from your Bitbucket Server repositories.
 If you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, this is also the first step in adding pull request decoration.

 [[info]]
 | To import your Bitbucket repositories into SonarQube, you can only have one global configuration of Bitbucket, including Bitbucket Server and Bitbucket Cloud.
-See the **Configuring multiple ALM instances** section below for more information.
+See the **Configuring multiple DevOps Platform instances** section below for more information.

 To set up the import of BitBucket Server repositories:

-1. Set your global ALM integration settings
+1. Set your global DevOps Platform integration settings
 1. Add a personal access token for importing repositories

-### Setting your global ALM Integration settings
+### Setting your global DevOps Platform Integration settings
-To set your global ALM Integration settings, navigate to **Administration > ALM Integrations**, select the **Bitbucket** tab, and select **Bitbucket Server** as the variant you want to configure.
+To set your global DevOps Platform Integration settings, navigate to **Administration > DevOps Platform Integrations**, select the **Bitbucket** tab, and select **Bitbucket Server** as the variant you want to configure.
 From here, specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Bitbucket Server configuration at the project level.
 Use something succinct and easily recognizable.
 - **Bitbucket Server URL** – your instances URL.
 For example, `https://bitbucket-server.your-company.com`.